epfl-ada/ada-2023-project-fivefrenchspeakingpeoplenocap/docs/index.md

 ### Was the budget of the movies affected by the 2007-2008 Worldwide Financial Crisis?
 Next, we turn our focus to the budgets of movies in the same three periods: before, during, and after the 2007-2008 Global Financial Crisis.
 This time, we're curious to see if the crisis had any impact on how much was spent on making movies.

 Our initial plot shows something interesting: movie budgets seem to be slightly higher after the crisis.
-However, the overlapping confidence intervals suggest that these changes might not be significant, so we run an ANOVA test, just like we did for the revenues.
+However, the overlapping confidence intervals suggest that these changes might not be significant, so we ran an ANOVA test, just like we did for the revenues.
 The results showed no significant difference in movie budgets across these periods.
 Despite the slight ups and downs we see in the plot, statistically speaking the crisis didn't bring major changes in how much movies cost to make.
 <iframe src="{{ '/assets/average_budget_periods.html' | relative_url }}" width="100%" height="500" frameborder="0"></iframe>

 <hr>

-## Correlation Between Money Related Movies and the Global Financial Crisis
+## Correlation Between Money-Related Movies and the Global Financial Crisis
 ### Are money-related movies more frequent after the Global Financial Crisis?
 How has the frequency of money-related movies evolved over time?

 Intriguing question right?
-We performed document retrieval using the Universal Sentence Encoder to embed the movie plots a query.
+We performed document retrieval using the Universal Sentence Encoder to embed the movie plots in a query.
 Our journey through cinematic narratives led us to discover 1000 money-related movies.
 Now, it's your turn to explore:
 <br>
 <br>
 <!-- Dropdown for selecting a query -->